forem/forem/docs/technical-overview/architecture.md

 Abstracting and removing these caveats is a long term goal, and contribution on that front is welcome!

+We use the parameter `i=i` (i for internal) to indicate to the backend that we only want the "internal" version of the page (the one without the top nav and footer, etc.)

+## URLS and constraints

+Because we use the top directory for user-generated pages, we need to be aware of some constraints. `some-forem.com/sophia` could be a user, a page, an organization, or a previously banished user.
+We allow users to retain two redirects and should use `:moved_permanently` when a user changes their username.

+Because we may silently insert `?i=i` on the frontend to indicate internal nav, we need to maintain that parameter if we are redirecting.
+We use the method `redirect_permanently_to(location)` to encompass all of this behavior.

 # General app concepts

 ## Articles (or posts)